 - Paddle Boards: For obvious fun related reasons

 - Underwater blue lights: At night you can see the amazing creatures that come out to play.
-Apparently, some people actually partake in night time snorkelling sessions, but I can’t see myself signing up for that one anytime soon…
+Apparently, some people partake in night time snorkelling sessions, but I can’t see myself signing up for that one anytime soon…

-As for the crew, we had our Skipper, one regular crew member and one trainee crew member.
+As for the crew, we had our skipper, one regular crew member and one trainee crew member.
 The entire crew were incredibly fun and friendly.
 They were professional and informative, teaching us about the islands, the wildlife and the history of the area.
 They were also just amazingly kind, cooking and cleaning for us the whole time we were on board.

 For the most part, the crew brought the whole group together.
 I’m not usually one for organised fun, but their ice breakers and general laugh-a-minute attitudes made for a great few days.
 Which is hugely important when you’re all living in such close proximity.

 Sailing around The Whitsundays islands is many things, but it isn’t suited to those looking for culture or back-to-back action.
 All tours depart from Airlie Beach marina and thrust you into the thick of the islands within just a few hours.

 The sole purpose of these tours is to make the most of the surrounding natural beauty, with zero time restraints aside from daylight hours.
 That being said, watching the sunset on a boat in the middle of the ocean is an incomparable experience.
 Who wouldn’t want uninterrupted, 360-degree views as far as the eye can see?

 Days consist of snorkelling, paddle boarding, scuba diving and exploring Whitehaven Beach.
 Other than that?
 You’re pretty much left to hop on and off the Catamaran as you please.
 Get out there and explore the open ocean.
 In the glorious Australian sunshine, of course.
 Just be careful during stinger season!